-With a proper execution of all the above, you can reduce your overall operational costs by a great extent in a given fiscal year.
+With proper execution of all the above via asset tracking software, you can increase operational efficiencies and reduce your overall operational costs by a great extent in a given fiscal year.

 Transparency in reporting

-Warehouse management systems offer transparency in the inventory for all the processes such as shipping, order fulfillment, and tracking orders.
+Warehouse management systems offer transparency in the inventory for all the processes such as shipping, order fulfillment, and tracking the purchase order.

 Return on investment (RoI)

-The ROI of RFID depends on your labor costs and the value of real-time data accuracy.
+The ROI of RFID depends on your labor costs and the value of real-time visibility of data.

-If you don’t need real time data and labor is cheap, use passive RFID and handhelds.
+If you don’t need real-time data and labor is cheap, use passive RFID technology and handheld devices.
 If labor is expensive and real-time data is critical, invest in active RFID.